 Once the umbilical cord stump has fallen off, you can graduate to baths.
-Your baby doesn't need a bath every day -- two to three times a week is fine, unless your baby really needs one.
+Your baby doesn't need a bath every day -- two to three times a week should be fine.

 Here are tips for giving your baby a tub bath:

 - Put the washcloth, soap, and shampoo -- everything you'll need for the bath -- close by.
 That way, you don't have to leave the room once your baby is in the tub.
-Also, lay out your baby's diaper and clothes where you can easily reach them after the bath.
+Also, lay out a diaper and clothes where you can easily reach them after the bath.

-- Wash your baby's face gently with a wet washcloth.
+- Wash baby's face gently with a wet washcloth.
 Use a wet cotton ball or washcloth (no soap) to clean your baby's eyes and face.
 Wipe from the inside of each eye to the outside.
-Make sure you get any dried crust out of your baby's nose and eyes.
+Make sure you get any dried secretions out of the nose and eyes.

 - Soap the washcloth (use a gentle, no-tears baby soap or wash) and clean your baby's body from top to bottom and front to back.
 Make sure you clean inside all of the little folds.
 Wash the diaper area last.

-- Fill a cup with water to wet your baby's hair.
-Put a small amount of baby shampoo on your baby's head.
+- Fill a cup with water to wet baby's hair.
+Put a small amount of baby shampoo on her head.
 Rub in a gentle circular motion.
-Keep your baby's head tilted back so the shampoo doesn't run into the baby's eyes.
+Keep your baby's head tilted back so the shampoo doesn't run into her eyes.

 - Fill the cup again with clean water to rinse your baby's hair and body.

-- When lifting your baby out of the bath, support your baby's bottom with one hand and your baby's head and neck with the other.
+- When lifting your baby out of the bath, support her bottom with one hand and the head and neck with the other.
 Make sure you have a firm hold so your baby doesn't slide away.

 - You don't need to use lotion, but you can apply it after the bath if your baby’s skin is especially dry.

-- After the bath, wrap your baby in a towel and gently pat your baby dry.
+- After the bath, wrap your baby in a towel and gently pat her dry.